JoshuaGrams/tiny-qbn/doc/tutorial-1.md

 are coming in.
 Set up another card for the Docks.

 Now if you run the game you should be able to drive between all the locations.
-Notice that they're listed in alphabetical order instead of the order they were created or whatever.
-I haven't decided whether or how to offer other sorting options.
+Notice that they show up in a random order each time.
+That's a little irritating, so let's sort them.
+Change `QBN.cards()` to `QBN.cards().sort(QBN.alphabetically)` and try it again.

 It's a little silly to drive to the place where you already are, so let's rule out driving to your current location.
 We'll start